Acceptance or Denial Phase

 I had put it down to his work stresses, or due to his childhood abuse history – basically, I found excuses for his behavior.
 I even thought he might be depressed as he did have a history of anxiety, but there is no excuse for abuse, even if he did suffer from either of these mental health issues.
 My eyes were opening.

 He wanted to argue day and night which was so draining and difficult.
 I argued back and demanded that he treat me with more respect, but the arguments would follow the same increasingly bizarre pattern: he would take no responsibility for anything and shift the blame back on to me; he would deny the things I accused him of with such absolute conviction it usually had me believing that it was all my fault.

-I was still seeing my therapist weekly and when he told me I was in an abusive relationship.
+I was seeing my therapist weekly and he told me I was in an abusive relationship.

 As hard as it was for me to hear, I did finally hear what he said and sadly I knew he was right.

 I knew I was in an abusive relationship.